Beef and vegetables. Is there really anything better?

 - Tomato Juice – Make sure the label reads 100% tomato juice.
 Certain brands pack a bunch of hidden salt and artificial flavors.

 - Frozen Peas – No need to thaw the frozen green peas.
 The peas are small enough so that they simply warm through in the veggie stew.
+Or if you have it, you can also use blanched peas.

 - Fresh Parsley – Vibrant parsley adds that final touch of fresh flavor.